 As their name suggests, carpet moths prefer carpets and other soft furnishings for laying their eggs.
 They feed on animal fiber and plant debris, such as oil seeds and pollen grains.

-Recently, there has been an increase in the number of carpet moths infesting homes in New Mexico due to increased clutter, making it easier for them to breed undetected.
+Recently, the number of carpet moths infesting homes in New Mexico has increased due to increased clutter, which makes it easier for them to breed undetected.

 For example, carpet padding, old carpets that provide accessible nesting sites, or stored fabrics provide ideal breeding grounds where they may spread unnoticed before they become a noticeable problem.